CHICKWEED WINTERGREEN

 21st June 2009, North East Scotland.
 Photo: © Phil And Ann Farrer

-A short plant to 20cm with the larger and broader pale-green leaves in a single whorl halfway up the stem and the odd much smaller leaf elsewhere.
+A short plant to 20cm with the larger and broader shiny lime-green leaves in a single whorl halfway up the stem and the odd much smaller leaf elsewhere.
 The flowers are on very long stalks in a small loose unbel.

-Some similarities to : Herb-paris but that has a whorld of four leaves and green flowers.
+Some similarities to : Herb-Paris but that has a whorl of four leaves and green flowers.

 Slight resemblance to : Wood Anemone but that is smaller still.

 Chickweed Wintergreen is neither a Chickweed nor a Wintergreen.
-Liking acidic soils it grows on heaths and moors and in coniferous woods.
+Liking acidic soils it grows on heaths and moors and in coniferous woods on humus.
 It does not now occur south of Manchester.

 Distribution